CodingItWrong/outsidein.dev/docs/react/1-setup.md

 That's a lot, but we want to get it in place before we write our first line of production code to ensure we have support in place for our agile process.
 And it won't take too long because we'll use powerful tools to help us get there.
 Once that's all in place, we'll be ready to start implementing our application's features.

 ## Planning Our Work
 Before we start our work, we want a way to track it.
-Let's use Trello.
+In this guide it'll just be you working by yourself, so you could just keep a to-do list on paper or a to-do app if you like.
+But when doing agile development in a team environment, it's a good idea to have a shared tracker.
+Trello is a great flexible tool that is useful for tracking work.

+If you want to try out Trello as part of this guide, go to <https://trello.com> and sign up for a free account.
+Create a new board and name it "Agile Frontend Dev".
+Create three columns: "To Do", "In Progress", and "Done".
+In the "To Do" column, add a card for each of the following stories:

 * Set Up Development Environment
 * Create App
-* Set up Autoformatting
+* Set Up Autoformatting
 * Set Up Tests On CI
 * Set Up Automatic Deployment
 * Fill In Readme